tarwn/lessthandot-hugo/blogs/content/posts/2014-01-31-master-data-services-second-edition-review.md

 </p>

 <p style="text-align: justify">
   This might be normal for an actual eBook for reading on a Kindle or a tablet (I have no idea, I own neither of both), but when I buy a PDF I expect it to look like the actual book.
 Again, this has nothing to do with the efforts of the author: he wrote an excellent book on Master Data Services.
 The samples are OK with this book, but a few more effort could be put into them.
 All in all I recommend this book to everyone who wants to learn more about SQL Server 2012 Master Data Services.
-Just don’t buy it from ebooks.com.
+Just don't buy it from ebooks.com.
 </p>